sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: 10 grams of clear minded jade (150 primeval stones)

 Effect: If activated during a deduction, your deduction benefits from the combined knowledge of all humans and variant humans within range instead of just information available to you personally.
 Can also be used outside of deductions to read the thoughts of all humans and variant humans within range until the start of your next turn.
 While active, you may react to other creature's thoughts, including the activation of Gu, even if they are [**Unreactable**].
-Additionally, you gain a -50 bonus to all parry, dodge, and attack rolls made against a creature within range.
+Additionally, you gain a -50 bonus to all tests made to parry, dodge, or attack creatures within range.

 ### Little Will Gu
 *Rank 1-3 Catalyst*